Botox In Dentistry | Bite Force Measurement Importance In Treatment

 Untreated excessive bite forces and TMJ disorders can be catastrophic for your patients’ oral health.

-If you previously avoided using Botox, bite force measurements can provide the biometric data you need to more confidently prescribe Botox injections.
+If you previously avoided using Botox, bite force measurements can provide the biometric data you need to more confidently prescribe neuromodulator injections.

 If you already use Botox in dental your practice, objective data can help improve your patients’ outcomes.